Are Noodle Live preparing for GDPR? Gosh-darn-plonkin’-right we are.

 Firstly, we data mapped all personal data that is gathered or stored by Noodle Live: how we receive it, what we do with it and when it needs to be removed.
 We also looked at data ownership and quality management.

-Noodle’s GDPR compliance will be an on-going project and we will need to keep reviewing our policies consistently.
-We love inventing new tech products, so we will need to ensure that every new system and product we introduce is up to date and fully compliant.
+Noodle’s GDPR defensible position will be an on-going project and we will need to keep reviewing our policies consistently.
+We love inventing new tech products, so we will need to ensure that every new system and product we introduce is up to date and GDPR ready.

-Need more information about becoming GDPR compliant?
+Need more information about becoming GDPR ready?
 Find out what a panel of experts had to say about GDPR at the BNC event show.